Eggmansworld/GitHubReleaseManager/README.md

 - Multi-threaded downloads with adjustable thread count.

-- output the repo file contents to a RomVault XML datfile (dats should also work in other Rom managers, but I do not check for usefulness beyond RomVault)
+- output a tracked repo's file structure and hash info to a RomVault XML datfile (dats should also work in other Rom managers, but I do not check for usefulness beyond RomVault).
+This is my MAIN reason for creating this app, so I can routinely create datfiles for repo's I track and preserve their content in my own collection, managed by RomVault.

 - Full SHA-1 hashing for integrity checks.
 CRC32 is also computed when creating an XML datfile.